 Mourning for the Entire Party "The movement of the banners and flags of the new Germany, are now set to half-mast!
 A party and nation bid farewell to Wilhelm Gustloff.
 The pain we bore is felt once again today, our thoughts are with the man who the Jewish assassin tore abruptly from our midst.
 We mourn and wail!
 And take the banner high and march powerfully to continue for the German future, fought and died for by Wilhelm Gustloff.
 Tranquility in everlasting sleep, dead soldier and our leader!
 Also you were eternal to us, admonished the martyr idea like hundreds of comrades of you who murdered Judah."
 They were called fanatics, and there were people who told him that he was a matter of conscience and unpleasant.
 Those who claimed this could not or would not understand that a man put his whole strength, his life, and acted alone in the service of his leader.
 The loyalty to Adolf Hitler determined everything Gustloff did.
 Upright and straight forward in his attitude and his words, he pushed away every revolt, every concealment, every falsehood.
 At a young age, a severe illness had forced him close to death, the physicians had already given up twenty years ago, but told him to seek out Davos.
 The healing mountain air and his strong will overcame the disease made him so that he became able to work again.
 Actually trained for banking, he now found a new task at the Meterological Observatory in Davos.
 The distress of the fatherland kept him from resting.
 He always sought to help in his place, and when there was as little as he could do, he joined the National Socialist movement in 1929, and a year later founded a stronghold in the NSDAP in Davos for national socialism.
 As early as 1921, he joined the German National Guard and Trutzbund, and since 1923, when he first heard of the NSDAP, he immediately supported Adolf Hitler 's cause.
 At that time there was still an opportunity for a foreigner to join the party, but he helped his brother with the founding of the SA in Medlenburg.
 With the public advocacy for his people and for national socialism, Gustloff began a time of lasting success.
 At first he had to fight against those who saw in the national socialism and in the man, who so eagerly represented this idea, and for them, a disturbance of their tranquility.
 Attacks and accusations were directed against the man from all sides, behind whom there was no united fatherland and his powerful organization.
 But no threats from the various organizations could dissuade him from his goal.
 In restless service, besides his professional activity, Gustloff worked for the movement, his brave wife was the only help to him at that time.
 The number of supporters grew steadily, and in 1931 Davos became a group of locals, and Gustloff himself was appointed the national leader of the NSDAP....
 (Partial right column of the Hessian State Newspaper).

 The new KdF ship had her first keel plate was laid August 4th, 1936.
 (Not August 1st as others have noted).
 The KdF, or Kraft durch Freude, was Germany's "Strength through Joy" program headed by Dr. Robert Ley under the parent organization the German Labor Front, or DAF.
 Its primary objective was to promote tourism and vacations within the Third Reich.
 In order to get people to join, the program offered low-cost cruises to exotic places for the German working class.
 The idea was that happy people work harder and it soon became the most effective program in the Third Reich.
 When first created, it employed ocean liners that would have otherwise been mothballed from the depression.
 These liners came from the Hamburg South-America Line, Hamburg-Amerika Line, and Norddeutshcer Lloyd companies.
 They included the Berlin, Der Deutsche, Milwaukee, Monte Olivia, Monte Rosa, Monte Sacrmeinto, St. Louis, Sierra Cordoba, and the Stuttgart.
 As Nazi Germany progressed and membership continued to grow, voyages for these ships were booked solid.
 Dr. Ley soon decided to build two liners specifically geared towards the KdF and its voyages.
 These ships would be known for their equal classes on board, open spaces, and every cabin would have an ocean view with no interior cabins.
 The first new flagship for the KdF, the "Adolf Hitler", had its name changed to the "Wilhelm Gustloff" in 1937.
 The second liner, the Robert Ley, was also under construction at the time.
 Ley's vision was to build 20 to 30 new ships for the program, but only these two were ever built.
 The earliest information available on the new KdF ships comes in the German working class magazine Arbeitertum on January 15th, 1936.
 (Left).
 The cover features the design of the new passenger liner.
 An additional view of what the stern of the new ship would look like was published in the June 1st, 1936 issue of Arbeitertum.
 "Model of the new 'Strength through Joy' ocean liner.
 The stepped decks hold large surfaces to allow sun to shine on the decks.
 On the 2nd deck (Boat Deck), the open hall of the cafe can be seen, while on the 3rd Deck (Promenade Deck) the pool is built."
 The Wilhelm Gustloff would look different after several changes and not have either of these stern features when completed.
 The lounges would become enclosed while the swimming pool was moved indoors towards the bow on E Deck.
 The full article translation can be viewed under the Arbeitertum page.
-Photo #4: The first rivet laid by Dr. Robert Ley, head of the DAF, into Hull No. 511 on August 4th, 1936.
-Photo #5: The earliest known photo of Hull #511 taking shape.
+Below is a sequence of photographs of the Wilhelm Gustloff taking shape at Blohm + Voss.

 Construction of the new Kraft Durch Freude Flagship M.S.
 Wilhelm Gustloff: August 4th, 1936